Germany Travel Guide

 What to eat in Germany

-No one would dare argue that the German cuisine is as refined as other European culinary destinations like Italy, Spain or France.
-Nonetheless, there’s a handful of must-try dishes in Germany, tending towards heavy & hearty rather than light & springy.
+No one would dare argue that German cuisine is as refined as other European culinary destinations like Italy, Spain, or France.

-Here are few German foods to keep on the lookout for:
+Here are a few German foods to look out for while exploring the country.

-• Currywurst: A street food favourite consisting of a sausage topped with curry ketchup and curry powder.
-Visit the Turkish restaurants of Kreuzberg in Berlin for some of the country’s best.
+• Currywurst: This German street food favorite consists of a sausage topped with curry ketchup and curry powder.
+The Turkish restaurants in Berlin’s Kreuzberg neighborhood have some of the tastiest I’ve tried in the country.

-• Leberkäse: Its literal translation of “liver cheese” doesn’t do much to inspire a taste test, but the popular street food of leberkäse (closer to a bologna meatloaf than either liver or cheese) is far more flavourful than it sounds.
-Grab a slice on a bun at Viktualienmarkt in Munich to find it at its best.
+• Leberkäse: Its literal translation of “liver cheese” doesn’t do much to inspire a taste test, but the popular street food of leberkäse is far more flavorful than it sounds.
+It’s closer to a bologna meatloaf than either liver (thankfully) or cheese.
+My recommendation for first-timers is to grab a slice of leberkäse on a bun at Viktualienmarkt in Munich.

 Spätzle

-• Käsespätzle: Quite possibly my favourite German meal overall, this next-level mac-and-cheese dish mixes soft egg noodles with Emmentaler cheese and caramelized onions for creamy savoury goodness that’s out of this world.
+• Käsespätzle: Quite possibly my favourite German meal overall, this next-level mac-and-cheese dish combines soft egg noodles with Emmentaler cheese and caramelized onions for creamy, savory goodness that’s out of this world.
+The first time I tasted this at the Augustiner in Munich, it changed my tune on local German foods.

-• Schwarzwälder kirschtorte: I couldn’t leave this list without at least mentioning one of Germany’s favourite desserts, Black Forest Cake.
-Featuring layers of chocolate cake, cherry torte & whipped cream, and topped with cherries and chocolate shavings, this Bavarian classic is a must-have.
+• Schwarzwälder kirschtorte: I couldn’t leave this list without mentioning one of Germany’s favorite desserts, Black Forest Cake.
+Featuring layers of chocolate cake, cherry torte, whipped cream, and topped with cherries and chocolate shavings, this Bavarian classic is a must-have.

 Transportation in Germany